Sangean HDT-1

 AM uses synchronous detection.
 During selective fading on skywave signals, there is none of the squawky distortion an envelope detector makes when the carrier drops so low that instantaneous downward modulation exceeds 100%.
 Along with the brickwall IF filter, the synchronous detector makes listening to skywave signals at night a pleasure.
 I noticed a few minor problems for very weak signals.
 As the tuner unmutes you can occasionally hear the carrier fall into lock.
 The detector may not lock if the adjacent channel has a very strong signal, and it may lose lock during prolonged deep fades.

 The HDT-1 takes up to 30 seconds to switch to AM stereo for a weak or fading signal, with no indication on the LCD.
-On bench tests it was picky about the pilot level, refusing to decode unless it was within a 2-dB window.
+On bench tests it was picky about the pilot level, refusing to decode unless it was within a 2 dB window.

 I connected a spectrum analyzer to the output of the RF amplifier and coupled a tracking generator to the AM loop with a small inductive probe.
 This setup let me see the front-end resonance vary as I changed the tuned frequency.
 The factory alignment was close and needed only a small tweak (another HDT-1 was spot on).
 Resonance is much narrower at the low end of the band so accuracy is most important there.
 Tracking was off as much as 30 kHz at midband in both HDT-1s, with on-frequency response down about 3 dB.
 The varactor drive voltage is neither uniform nor monotonic, with backsteps at 840, 930, and 1340 kHz.